-Daniel L. Flynn, Ph.D. is President and CEO of Deciphera Pharmaceuticals.
+Daniel L. Flynn, Ph.D. is CSO and Founder of Deciphera Pharmaceuticals.
 Before founding Deciphera in 2003, he was Senior Director of Chemistry with Millennium Pharmaceuticals.
 In a ten year period with Searle Pharmaceuticals, he brought over five compounds into preclinical development, and advanced three drugs into clinical trials.
 He invented and developed a major platform in combinatorial chemistry now known as "phase-trafficking" synthesis.
 Dan is Adjunct Professor of Medicinal Chemistry at the University of Kansas-Lawrence and has served as the national Chair for the Division of Medicinal Chemistry of the American Chemical Society.
 He received his Ph.D. in medicinal chemistry at the University of Kansas.

 Marc Rudoltz, M.D. is Chief Medical Officer and a board certified radiation oncologist.
 Prior to joining Deciphera, Dr. Rudoltz served as Chief Medical Officer of Viamet Pharmaceuticals, leading clinical development programs in oncology and infectious disease.
 Previously, he held positions of increasingly responsibility at Novartis Oncology, GPC Biotech, Enzon, and Diatide (now Bayer).
 Dr. Rudoltz is known as a creative thinker who effectively bridges research, clinical, and business areas, in particular for the development of novel agents for the treatment of cancer.
 Dr. Rudoltz earned a B.S. in Chemical Biology from the Massachusetts Institute of Technology, an M.D. from SUNY-Upstate Medical University, completed residency training at Thomas Jefferson University, and was a post-doctoral fellow and faculty member at the University of Pennsylvania.